Polycystic ovary syndrome

 More articles from this expert

-- Polycystic ovary syndrome refers to a set of symptoms that can cause irregular periods and infertility, and the condition may also have a long-term effect on your health.
+- Polycystic ovary syndrome refers to a hormonal imbalance that can cause irregular periods and infertility; the condition may also have a long-term effect on your health.

 - PCOS is common, affecting 2 to 6 in every 100 women